hujhax/austin-improv-wiki/Shows/The Dahl House.md

 The opening and post-intermission dances had setpiece songs; the rest of the show had improvised scoring from a playlist.
 The narrative had improvised lights throughout.

 ### Publicity Blurbs
-From the show announcement:<blockquote>"Improvised stories inspired by Roald Dahl.
-British children’s fantasy with a distinctly fizz-wizzing flair."</blockquote>
+From the show announcement:
+> "Improvised stories inspired by Roald Dahl.
+British children’s fantasy with a distinctly fizz-wizzing flair."

-Long version from the [show page](http://www.hideouttheatre.com/shows/TheDahlHouse):<blockquote>This August, the Hideout brings you brand-new improvised plays inspired by childhood favorite Roald Dahl.
+Long version from the [show page](http://www.hideouttheatre.com/shows/TheDahlHouse):
+> This August, the Hideout brings you brand-new improvised plays inspired by childhood favorite Roald Dahl.
 The Dahl House takes the audience on an adventure through a world of brave children, horrid grown-ups, playful allies, and a marvelous array of animals, creatures, and thingamajigs.
+>

-The world can be a scary and flamboozled place for the good-at-heart, but Roald Dahl has a wonderful way of showing us that goodness can prevail in the end, or at least stand up for itself.</blockquote>
+> The world can be a scary and flamboozled place for the good-at-heart, but Roald Dahl has a wonderful way of showing us that goodness can prevail in the end, or at least stand up for itself.

 ## Media
 ### Photos